publiccodenet/blog/_posts/2020-12-07-autumn-2020-newsletter.md

 We're happy to be able to stay at our curent premises on the Keizersgracht in Amsterdam until spring 2021.

-Our Operations Coordinator, Deborah, is working on bringing our operations handbook online.
+Our Operations Coordinator, [Deborah], is working on bringing our operations handbook online.
 It's a handy blueprint for anyone who needs to set up and manage key systems to run an open organization like ours.
 Explore  [our tool management page](https://about.publiccode.net/activities/tool-management/) to see the tools we use.

 Deborah has also steadily improved our technology systems, ranging from spinning up a Jitsi instance for our community, troubleshooting an [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) issue that impacted our mailing lists, as well as spinning up a VPS for colleagues and community members to co-work via [Virtual Network Computing](https://en.wikipedia.org/wiki/Virtual_Network_Computing).
 We've also migrated Odoo, our project management and CRM tool, to a new provider.